 In September 2011 Rabbi Dr Deborah Kahn-Harris became Principal of the College.

-The College continues to be sponsored by The Movement for Reform Judaism, The Liberal Movement and the United Jewish Israel Appeal.
+The College continues to be sponsored by The Movement for Reform Judaism and Liberal Judaism.

 Only a few people are aware that the name of the College and that of Leo Baeck, now inseparably intertwined, were not originally linked.